How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 I chose a technical degree because I wanted analytical credibility.
 But I do not want to spend my career optimizing one system.
 Consulting lets me apply structured analytical thinking to strategic problems across different contexts — which is the right next step before I eventually move into an operating leadership role.
 McKinsey's Operations Practice is where my engineering background is most directly applicable — and from what I understand of the practice's work on industrial manufacturing efficiency, the problem set maps directly to what I worked on last summer."

-Why this worked: The "I realized" moment demonstrates self-awareness — not just competence.
-The candidate explicitly explains why consulting follows engineering, not replaces it.
-The McKinsey practice connection is grounded in actual background, not generic interest.
+Why this worked: The "I realized" moment shows self-awareness.
+Consulting follows engineering, not replaces it.
+McKinsey practice connection grounded in actual background.

 Example 3: Investment Banking to MBA (Bain)